LBHB/NEMS0/docs/source/epochs.rst

 In the example above, note that some epochs have the same name, such as "ExperimentalTrial".
-If the same name appears several times, we call each appearance an /occurrance/ of a given epoch.
+If the same name appears several times, we call each appearance an *occurrance* of a given epoch.

 Note also that epochs may overlap.
 For example, compare the first ``TORC_3983`` with the first ``Reference``.
 This is a way of indicating